wirenboard/cloud-on-premise/README_EN.md

 ## 🎛 Environment Variables

-You may also set some environment variables manually; in this case, their generation will be skipped at startup.
+You can override some environment variables manually in `.env`.
+If a variable is already set, it won’t be generated again.

-Example of available environment variables:
+Example:

 ```dotenv
 # Token for opening tunnels